To find length of a string in Java, you can can use the String.length()

-method.
-This method takes no parameters returns the length of the string as an int
+class.
+This method is called on the string object whose length you want to find.
+It takes no parameters and returns the number of characters (length) as an int

 String.length() Method Syntax